elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 </figure>

 We released an improved design for the Wireless page in Network settings, which should make it more reliable and clear to join and manage networks.
 We also updated translations for most of the other settings pages.

+## Music

+We released [Music 5.0.5](https://github.com/elementary/music/releases/tag/5.0.5) with a couple of fixes and performance improvements.
+Namely, we fixed removing items from the queue, and we made the sensitivity of the equalizer sliders more reliable when using certain settings.

+## Desktop

+We released the [3.3 update for Gala](https://github.com/elementary/gala/releases/tag/3.3.0), the component that displays multitasking and manages windows.
+The update includes keyboard shortcuts in window menus, fixes media keys not working in certain situations, and fixes the displaying of a "Gala Background Services" item in the dock when logging in.

 ## …and more!